 : the principal female character in a literary or dramatic work

 : the central female figure in an event or period

 The town remembered her as the heroine of the flood and erected a statue in her honor.

-These example sentences are selected automatically from various online news sources to reflect current usage of the word 'heroine'.
-Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
-Send us feedback.
+These examples are programmatically compiled from various online sources to illustrate current usage of the word 'heroine.'
+Any opinions expressed in the examples do not represent those of Merriam-Webster or its editors.
+Send us feedback about these examples.

 Latin heroina, from Greek hērōinē, feminine of hērōs